 The mission of the Community College of Aurora (CCA) is to serve its diverse community by providing high-quality instruction and support services to prepare students for transfer and employment.
-53% of CCA students are concurrent enrollment (CE) students, and approximately 65% are minority students.
+At CCA, 56% of students are concurrent enrollment (CE) students, and approximately 65% identify as Black, Indigenous or People of Color.
 Designated as a Hispanic Serving Institution (HSI) and a Minority Serving Institution (MSI), CCA is the most diverse college in Colorado.
 Indicated in its vision, CCA aspires to be the college where every student succeeds.
-In 2021, Dr. Mordecai Brownlee became CCA's sixth President and has since enacted an emergency operations plan, reconfigured infrastructure, and shifted priorities to ensure the College utilizes best practices and emphasizes student success.
+Dr. Mordecai Brownlee serves as CCA's sixth President and has provided visionary leadership to elevate the institution's profile through strategic innovation and a steadfast commitment to excellence and overall student success.
+To uphold the mission and vision of the College, CCA prioritizes compliance, ensuring adherence to higher education requirements under federal, state, and local guidance through the Division of Assessment, Strategy and Performance Excellence.